Ranveer Singh: Breakthrough (2010–2014)

 Singh next starred opposite Deepika Padukone in Sanjay Leela Bhansali's adaptation of William Shakespeare's Romeo and Juliet, titled Goliyon Ki Raasleela Ram-Leela, in which he played Ram, a Gujarati boy based on the character of Romeo.
 Bhansali was impressed by Singh's performance in Band Baaja Baaraat and decided to cast him for the film.
 Goliyon Ki Raasleela Ram-Leela generated positive reviews from critics, as did Singh's performance.
 Writing for India Today, Rohit Khilnani wrote that the film proved that he would be a star.
 The film emerged as Singh's biggest commercial success, with worldwide revenues of ₹202 crore.
 Singh received a nomination for the Filmfare Award for Best Actor.

 In 2014, Singh starred as a Bengali criminal in Ali Abbas Zafar's Gunday, alongside Arjun Kapoor, Priyanka Chopra and Irrfan Khan.
 David Chute of Variety praised Singh's screen presence and wrote that he "tucks the movie's center of interest under his arm and takes it with him — even though he has the could-be-thankless "good brother" role".
 Also, Singh's chemistry with Kapoor was considered by critic Rohit Khilnani to the prime asset of the film.
 Gunday proved to be Singh's biggest box office opener, and eventually emerged a box-office success with a revenue of ₹100 crore worldwide.
-After a cameo appearance in Finding Fanny, Singh starred as a gangster in Shaad Ali's poorly received crime drama Kill Dil opposite Parineeti Chopra and Ali Zafar.
+After a cameo appearance in Finding Fanny, Singh starred as a gangster in Shaad Ali's crime drama Kill Dil opposite Parineeti Chopra and Ali Zafar which was a critical and commercial failure.